SixLabors/docs/articles/imagesharp/ico.md

 - You want a broadly portable web or application image format.

 For ordinary image delivery or storage, [PNG](png.md), [WebP](webp.md), and [JPEG](jpeg.md) are usually better choices.

+## Practical Guidance

+- Include the sizes your target platform expects instead of assuming one frame is enough.
+- Inspect frame metadata when converting existing icons so dimensions and compression remain intentional.
+- Use ICO for Windows icon assets, not general image storage.
+- Keep source artwork separately; generated icon files are usually deployment artifacts.